Lyutria/waifu2x-gui/README.md

 `"C:\Program Files\AutoHotkey\Compiler\Ahk2Exe.exe" /in waifu2x.ahk /out waifu2x.exe /icon compile.ico`

 # Usage
-The GUI is fairly full featured.
 On first run select `waifu2x-converter-cpp.exe` that you downloaded.

 Use the *Open* button to select one or multiple files (in the same folder) or drag and drop onto the window.